 - When the calculations are completed, a student’s relative position on the ATAR range is unchanged from the student’s relative position on the university aggregate range.

-- It is important to remember that the ATAR is a rank, not a score, and that it cannot be calculated arithmetically from a university aggregate.
+- It is important to remember that the ATAR is a rank, not a score.

 Reporting the university aggregate and ATAR